matter-labs/zksync-web-era-docs/docs/dev/fundamentals/rollups.md

 ## L1 and L2: what's the difference?

-In decentralised ecosystems, the term **layer 1** (or **L1**) is used to refer to the underlying primary chain architecture, such as the Ethereum network or Bitcoin.
+In decentralised ecosystems, the term **layer 1** (or **L1**) is used to refer to the underlying primary chain, such as the Ethereum network or Bitcoin.
 Layer 1 blockchains determine protocol rules and transaction finality, and perform the base-level functions of applications built upon them.

 The term **Layer 2** (or **L2**) is used to describe an overlaying application or network that operates on top of the layer 1 chain.
 These are most often built to provide further scalability solutions by taking on a portion of transaction-based tasks to lighten the impact on the layer-1 chain, quickening transaction times and lowering gas fees.